unicode-org/message-format-wg/spec/formatting.md

   This is often determined by a user-provided argument of a formatting function call.

 - The _function registry_,
-  providing the implementations of the functions referred to by message _functions_.
+  providing the _function handlers_ of the functions referred to by message _functions_.

 - Optionally, a fallback string to use for the message if it is not _valid_.